Overview of This Lesson

 The inline-block Value

 So what the heck is the inline-block value for?
 Sometimes you want to display block elements as inline elements, but you still need to treat them as block elements.
-For example, inline elements can't be assigned width or height in CSS, and they don't have top or bottom margins or padding.
-Using inline-block defines an element to display inline, but you can still set its height, width, and top or bottom margin/padding.
+For example, inline elements CSS height, width, and top/bottom margin, but left/right padding/margin doesn't affect the size of the element.
+Using inline-block defines an element to display inline, but it will respect the height, width, and top or bottom margin/padding that was defined in the CSS.

 Examine the following CodePen below: There are three <div> elements inside a <section> and all three divs are set with display: block;.
 This does nothing spectacular: DIV elements are already block elements, so using display: block on them is redundant.
 However, change the declaration to display: inline; and watch what happens.